chekashov/trello-counter/README.md

 # trello-counter
-Chrome extension that adds a card counter to each Trello list without access to board data
+Chrome extension that adds a card counter to each list in Trello without access to board data